LennartHennigs/ESPTelnet/README.md

 * The telnet server only allows you to connect a single client to it
 * You can use `getIP()` to get the connected client's IP address
 * You can manually disconnect the client via `disconnectClient()`
+* The server detects whether a client has disconnected.
+It checks periodically (default: every 1000ms). 🆕
+* You can define the interval to check via `setKeepAliveInterval(int ms)`

 ### Callback Handlers